 - There has been no strong evidence for capsicum extract gel.

-However, capsaicin gels and creams have been recommended as being effective for reducing osteoarthritis (OA) pain, especially for knee or hand OA.
+However, capsaicin gels and creams have been recommended as being effective for reducing osteoarthritis (OA) pain, especially for knee or hand osteoarthritis.
 Capsaicin is a herbal medicine extracted from chilli peppers.

 However, there was considerable correspondence that followed the BMJ study.
 Some writers were critical of the study's design and conclusions.
 Some cited other studies and individual cases that seemed to show some benefit from glucosamine and chondroitin.